HackBulgaria/Programming101-CSharp/week06/03---Static-Partial-Anonymous-Types/Readme.md

 - Position (string)
 - Bonus (decimal)

-and a definition of method Print() without implementation
+and a definition of partial method Print() without implementation

 The second file should contain all methods including :

-- void Print() which should print first name together with last name
+- void Print() - partial method which should print first name together with last name
 - CalculateAllIncome() => Salary + Bonus
 - CalculateBalance() => Salary + Bonus - Taxes